syncfusion-content/wpf-docs/wpf/SfSchedule/Basic-View.md

 ![Week-view](Basic-View_images/Basic-View_img2.png)

 ## Work Week View
 `WorkWeekView` is to view only working days of a particular week.
 By default, Saturday and Sunday are the non-working days.
-You can be customize it with any days of a Week.
-Appointments arranged in timeslots based on its duration with respective day of the week.
+With any days of a week, you can customize it.
+Appointments scheduled in timeslots with the corresponding day of the week depending on their duration.

 {% tabs %}
 {% highlight xaml %}